 Doug Zolinsky is currently the Director General of Western Economic Diversification, Government of Canada.
 He has held senior executive positions in the private sector and public sector.
 Doug is an alumnus of the University of Saskatchewan.

-Beth Cote, Vice President
+Beth Cote, Secretary

 Director, Public Services, Saskatoon Public Library, Beth is an avid reader who is passionate about literacy.